Wade’s 101: Haiku retrospective 54

 to not be racist, but to

-be anti-racist. - the launch
+be anti-racist.

 The developers